-Humanity’s been at this a while.
+Humanity’s been at it a while.
 We’re roughly ten thousand years beyond agricultural abundance, written language, the industrial revolution, and so on… but- where are we going?
-Surely there must be more to the Talking Heads’ prophecy?
+Surely there must be more than the Road to Nowhere prophesized by David Byrne?

 We can pose this from two angles:

 Where is the human species going?

 Where are WE going, in our individual lifetimes?

 Which angle matters more?
 Park these questions – let’s jump to the story of a wise, good human, nearing the end of his life.